Feeling tired after eating

 Food intolerance or food allergies

-An intolerance of or an allergy to certain foods can be another cause of post-meal tiredness.
-Food intolerances and allergies can impact digestion or other bodily functions.
+An intolerance of or an allergy to certain foods can be

 If you find you’re feeling tired after meals, consider keeping a food diary.
 It can be a simple and helpful way to start identifying whether there are particular foods and ingredients, or other triggers, that may be having an impact on your energy levels.